act-rules/act-rules.github.io/_drafts/SC1-1-1-decorative-images.md

 ## Assumptions

-- The `contenteditable` attribute is not used in such a way that it impacts which element is, and which is not interactive.
+- The `contenteditable` attribute is not used in such a way that it impacts which element is or is not interactive.
+- The rule assumes that the role attribute has a valid value, and that the value is not overwritten.

 ## Background